Alligator Alcatraz: Civil liberties challenges

 On July 16, 2025, the American Civil Liberties Union, the ACLU of Florida, and Americans for Immigrant Justice filed a class action suit claiming the Trump administration violates the First Amendment and Fifth Amendment rights of people being detained, as well as the First Amendment rights of legal service organizations and law firms with clients held at the facility.
 The civil rights groups' lawsuit alleges detainees are being held without charges and are not being given access to their attorneys.
 As part of this lawsuit that also contests the federal cancellation of bond hearings, U.S. District Judge Rodolfo Ruiz has requested all written agreements and contracts showing who has legal custody of the hundreds of detainees.

-Immigration attorneys described the facility's alternate system as a place "where the normal rules don’t apply".
-Internal data show that the vast majority of detainees did not have final orders of removal from a judge before entering the facility, but they may have been deported as the facility’s population fell to below 400 late August.
+Immigration attorneys described the facility's alternate system as a place "where the normal rules don't apply."
+Gov. Ron DeSantis falsely stated on July 25 that "Everybody here is already on a final removal order," a lie repeated by his director of emergency management, Kevin Guthrie.
+Internal data show that the vast majority of detainees did not have final orders of removal from a judge before entering the facility (nearly 70% did not), but they may have been deported as the facility's population fell to below 400 late August.

+In January 2026, a former detainee from the camp deported to Colombia and a second who had requested asylum was deported to Haiti both testified before a District judge that the camp agents did not respect their right to legal counsel guaranteed by the Sixth Amendment to the United States Constitution.
+In April, lawyer Katherine Blankenship accused state and federal officials of failing to comply with a federal judge's preliminary injunction allowing detainees to phone their lawyer.
+Blankenship also declared that camp guards severely beat and pepper-sprayed detainees.

 Public response

-Critics compare the facility to Nazi concentration camps, referring to it as "Alligator Auschwitz" while others situate it within American concentration camps, such as Manzanar.
+Critics compare the facility to Nazi concentration camps, referring to it as "Alligator Auschwitz" while others situate it within American concentration camps, including the internment of German Americans, the internment of Italian Americans, and the internment of Japanese Americans at Manzanar and elsewhere.
 Members of the Republican Party, including DeSantis, have defended the facility, arguing it will help the U.S. Immigration and Customs Enforcement (ICE) to cope with the deportation policy of the federal government.
 The camp has been labeled a "black hole" following the irregular disappearance of detainees.
+Alex Padilla, Dick Durbin and other Democratic U.S. Senators mentioned the camp in their open letter about the increase in deaths during ICE detention.